 - Primary Excavation Site

 While it was initially well received, the legacy of Doom 3 is ultimately somewhat mixed.
 It was both a critical and commercial success for id Software, selling over 3.5 million copies by 2007.
 The game was praised by many reviewers upon release, especially in regards to its graphics and atmospheric presentation, which were considered its main strengths.
 In regards to its gameplay, however, it was subject to a wide amount of criticism even among those who ultimately gave the game high marks.
-Some of the perceived points of contention included monsters which displayed simplistic behavior, an unimaginative arsenal consisting mainly of point-and-click weaponry, and a conspicuous reliance on monster closets to catch the player off guard.
+Some of the perceived points of contention included monsters which displayed simplistic behaviour, an unimaginative arsenal consisting mainly of point-and-click weaponry, and a conspicuous reliance on monster closets to catch the player off guard.

 The game engine for Doom 3 was successful enough to be licensed out for the use of other developers and it was used in games such as Prey and Enemy Territory: Quake Wars.